buttermilk-crypto/b2/bracket-properties/README.md

 Under the hood, InputAdapter calls the PropertiesParser class.
 It uses a line-based scanner.

-You can also instantiate Properties instances directly:
+You can also instantiate Properties instances directly using the factory methods:

 	Properties props; // interface asia.redact.bracket.properties.Properties